ishaniigit/Portfolio_Website/README.md

 ## 🚀 About

 Welcome to my **personal portfolio website**!
-This project showcases my **projects, resume, and ways to get in touch**, all in a modern, interactive, and visually appealing layout inspired by platforms like Netflix and Spotify.
+This project showcases my **projects, resume, and ways to get in touch**, all in a modern, interactive, and visually appealing layout inspired by platforms like Netflix .

 Built with **React.js**, **CSS animations**, and a smooth, responsive design.